Home Drugs Saxenda (Liraglutide)

 Saxenda effectively manages weight by suppressing appetite, slowing gastric emptying and promoting insulin production.

-Saxenda, Wegovy and Zepbound (tirzepatide) are the only GLP-1 medications FDA-approved for weight loss.
-Other GLP-1s approved for Type 2 diabetes may produce weight loss, but they do not have FDA approval for that use.
+Saxenda and Wegovy are the only GLP-1 type medications FDA-approved for weight loss.
+Zepbound (tirzepatide) is a dual GLP-1/glucose insulinotropic polypeptide (GIP) agonist approved for weight loss.
+Other GLP-1s approved for Type 2 diabetes may also produce weight loss, but they do not have FDA approval for that use.
 Using a medication off-label can pose serious health risks.

 Saxenda Dosage Information

 The treatment begins with a daily injection of 0.6 mg and gradually increases until the maintenance dose of 3 mg daily is reached.
-You should return to your doctor for a check-up after four months of use.
+Some patients who do not tolerate higher doses may stay on the 1.2 mg, 1.8 mg, or 2.4 mg dose.
+You should return to your doctor for monitoring while you take Saxenda.

 Saxenda Dosing